FLATTEN

 Syntax

-[ , OUTER => TRUE | FALSE ]
+[, OUTER => TRUE | FALSE]

-[ , RECURSIVE => TRUE | FALSE ]
+[, RECURSIVE => TRUE | FALSE]

-[ , MODE => 'OBJECT' | 'ARRAY' | 'BOTH' ] )
+[, MODE => 'OBJECT' | 'ARRAY' | 'BOTH']

-Parameter / Keyword | Description | Default |
+Parameter | Description | Default |

 ---|---|---|

-INPUT | Specifies the JSON or array data to flatten. | - |
+INPUT | JSON or array data to flatten | Required |

-RECURSIVE | If set to TRUE, the function will continue to flatten nested elements. | FALSE |
+PATH | Path to the array/object to flatten | None |

-MODE | Controls whether to flatten only objects ('OBJECT'), only arrays ('ARRAY'), or both ('BOTH'). | 'BOTH' |
+MODE | Flatten objects, arrays, or both | 'BOTH' |

-Output
+Output Columns

 Column | Description |